ploum/lingi2401/projects/projects_2020-21/Report-Brieuc-de-Voghel-59101600.md

 Contributing to the real GIMP seemed to be a bit overwhelming though.
 So I settled for a useful add-on, called GIMP-ML.
 GIMP-ML allows you to apply advanced Machine Learning and Computer Vision algorithms to your creations.
 As I've always been interested in these subjects, I decided to get to know the project.

-### Getting in touch with the maintainer

-As the GIMP-ML library only exists since March 2020 and since there is still no real community, I contacted the project owner (only maintainer for the moment) to know if he would be interested in some help to open up the project to open source.
-We discussed for a while but I quickly realised he mainly developed the project for himself but decided to publish it anyways.

-Luckily, short time after that, the project quickly got popular and some pull requests / issues were posted, and the maintainer seemed to be interested in incorporating those changes.

 ## GIMP-ML

 ![GIMP-ML](https://github.com/kritiksoman/tmp/raw/master/screenshot.png)